Heathrow among airports hit by delays after ‘cyber attack’ on check-in provider

 Collins Aerospace said it is working to resolve the issue as soon as possible.

-It said: “We have become aware of a cyber-related disruption to our Muse software in select airports.
+It said: “We have become aware of a cyber-related disruption to our Muse (Multi-User System Environment) software in select airports.

 “We are actively working to resolve the issue and restore full functionality to our customers as quickly as possible.